irufus/gdax-java/README.md

 - decoupling the `websocketfeed` code from the api implementation
 - decoupling the `gui` desktop app built on the api from the `api` code
 - multiproject gradle build
+- centralised dependency versioning in the root build.gradle - easier to manage them in one location
 - segregating the unit tests from the integration tests
 - updated api/sandbox-api endpoints
 - renaming project to to Coinbase-Pro-java in the `settings.gradle` file